& Children's Home

 Upendo, founded by Eunice Komotho in 1997, began as an organization that provided local needy children with food, clothing, medication, education as well as counseling.
 In 2002, Upendo expanded its scope and began an orphanage for seven young girls.
 These seven young children ranged in age from eight months to three years old and were cared for by a house mother, assistant and a night guard.
 With the help of the local community, the Upendo Children’s Home was built and consisted of a dormitory and a kitchen.

 Since 2002, six classrooms have been constructed in addition to volunteer quarters and a water tank.
 Upendo educates more than 200 primary students each year.
-In addition, thirty-nine of the children at Upendo have graduated primary school!
-In 2021, nineteen of the girls will be in secondary school, and twelve of the Upendo children who graduated from secondary school are attending college or trade school.
-Finally, in 2021 we will have a total of 6 college graduates!
+In addition, 39 of the children at Upendo have graduated primary school!
+Currently, three of the girls will be in secondary school, and 10 of the Upendo children who graduated from secondary school are attending college or trade school, and a total of X of our students have graduated from college!

 The Future of Upendo